Xining Qinghai, China Travel Guide

 Always drink bottled or filtered water to avoid stomach upset.

-Prefer food which is cooked fresh and served hot from street vendors.
+Prefer food which happens to be cooked fresh and served hot from food stalls on the street.

 Carry hand sanitizer, especially at mealtimes street food or before meals.